squishram/zres_GAN/README.md

-Training a generative network to improve the z-resolution of SMLM images This will be done by training the network to recognise/assume the isotropy of the structure
+Training a generative network to improve the z-resolution of SMLM images, by training the network to recognise/assume the isotropy of the structure.